 Here are five of my favorite beach towns in Costa Brava:

 Right off of the walking path is a pebbly beach with easy access.
-There are smaller beaches if you venture further along the bay.
+There are smaller, less crowded beaches if you venture further along the bay.
 Port Lligat Beach and the Salvador Dalí House are both just a short walk out of town and shouldn’t be missed.
-Cap de Creus Natural Park has hikes for any fitness level plus stunning panoramic views of the rocky coastline.
-The area around the old lighthouse has additional hiking trails, a hostel and an Indian restaurant with great views from the terrace.
+Cap de Creus Natural Park is also very close and has hikes for any fitness level plus stunning panoramic views of the rocky coastline.
+The area around the old lighthouse is a gorgeous pit stop with hiking trails, a hostel, and an Indian restaurant with great views from the terrace.

 Don’t visit the city without brining home a jar of their famous anchovies!
-L’Escala even holds an annual festival for the fish with a concert of traditional fisherman’s songs, habaneras.
+L’Escala even holds an annual festival for the fish with habaneras, traditional fisherman songs.
 Visit The Museum of the Anchovy and Salt to discover the town’s long history in the fishing and salting trade.

 L’Escala has many great areas to swim or get a tan, ranging from large sandy beaches to small pebbly coves.
-It’s really incredible to be able to swim in front of the ancient ruins of Empúries at Les Muscleres beach and right next to the remains of an old Hellenic jetty at Moll Grec beach.
-The ruins of Empúries deserves a visit a visit of its own.
-The ruins were once an important trading port built by the Greeks, which was later occupied by the Romans.
-Visitors to the site view what’s left of the town, including intricate mosaics, an old salting factory, drainage system and forum.
+It’s a really unique experience to swim in front of the ancient ruins of Empúries at Les Muscleres Beach just outside the city.
+There’s even the remnants of an old Hellenic jetty at Moll Grec Beach.
+The ruins of Empúries deserves a full visit of its own.
+Empúries was once an important Greek trading port, later occupied by the Romans.
+Visitors to the site view what’s left of the town, including intricate mosaics, an old salting factory, drainage system, and forum.

 If you want to tan by day and party at night, Platja d’Aro is your place.
 With lots of nightclubs, bars and surprisingly good restaurants, this town is known to attract a younger crowd.
 Visitors spend the day on the large sandy beach, Platja Gran d’Aro.
 The long beach boardwalk is a great place to go for a morning bike ride or jog before jumping in the water for a swim.